IPS-Eye-White

 Which brings us to the question ...

-On the previous page it was established that baptism is not a requirement for salvation - faith and obedience are which brings up the question of whether infants can have faith.
+On the previous page it was established that baptism is not a requirement for salvation - faith and obedience are.
+This brings up the question of whether infants can have faith.
 In answer to the question of why Lutherans baptize infants, the website of the Lutheran Church - Missouri Synod says

 Lutherans baptize infants because of ...